-Walmart & Aldi Leading the Move to Natural Colours in North America
+Walmart & Aldi Leading the Move to Natural Colors

 Last month, in a presentation to a predominently millennial audience at the Net Impact Conference in Philadelphia, Wal-Mart President and CEO Doug McMillon stated “our goal is to become the world’s most affordable retailer of safer and healthier foods.”
 He continued by outlining their plan to achieve that goal:

-- Reducing food additives – specifically synthetic colours, artificial flavours, and artificial preservatives
+- Reducing food additives – specifically synthetic colors, artificial flavors, and artificial preservatives

 - Doubling sales of locally grown produce